FaserF/homeassistant-corona-in-zahlen/README.md

 as custom repository URL.

-Then install the "Coronavirus Hessen" integration.
+Then install the "Corona-in-zahlen.de" integration.

 If you use this method, your component will always update to the latest version.